 Similarly, passionate programmers often love playing with new technology.
 But technology can be a distraction, and writing code is often the wrong solution.
 As someone who isn’t passionate you can ensure the company’s goals are actually being met… even if that means using existing, boring software instead of writing something new and exciting.

 There’s nothing wrong with wanting to go home at the end of the day and stop thinking about work.
 There are many successful software developers who don’t work crazy hours and who don’t spend their spare time coding.

-If you would like to learn how to negotiate a job that doesn’t overwhelm your life, join my free 6-part email course to learn how you can get to a sane workweek.
+If you would like to learn how to negotiate a job that doesn’t overwhelm your life, read The Programmer’s Guide to a Sane Workweek.